priyadharshinis2003/priyadharshinis2003/README.md

 # Hi there, I'm Priyadharshini👋

 Welcome to my GitHub profile!
-I'm passionate about web development and love working with technologies like HTML, CSS, JavaScript, and React to create responsive and dynamic web applications.
+I'm passionate about web development and love working with technologies like HTML, CSS, JavaScript, and SQL to create responsive and dynamic web applications.

 ## 🚀 About Me

-- 🌱 I’m currently enhancing my skills in advanced React and exploring backend technologies.
 - 💻 I enjoy turning complex problems into simple, beautiful, and intuitive designs.
 - 🎯 My goal is to contribute to open-source projects and collaborate with other developers.